ARM-software/acle/main/acle.md

 ### `<arm_acle.h>`

-`<arm_acle.h>` is provided to make the non-Neon intrinsics available.
+`<arm_acle.h>` provides access to intrinsics that do not belong to the more specific header files below.
 These intrinsics are in the C implementation namespace and begin with double underscores.
 It is unspecified whether they are available without the header being included.
-The `__ARM_ACLE` macro should be tested before including the header:
+The `__ARM_ACLE` macro should be tested before including the
+header:

 ``` c
   #ifdef __ARM_ACLE